 This review is unlike any review I have done in the past for several reasons, first and most important, the Author, ‘Uyu Darling’ is a friend turned sister.
 How many people get to say those words in their lifetime?… that a ‘badass author’ is family lol.
-I haven’t met Tony Hsieh (Zappos), Chuck Feeney (DFS), Jack Ma (Alibaba) yet, and so its a privilege to showcase the work of someone I actually know.
+I haven’t met Chuck Feeney (DFS), or Jack Ma (Alibaba) yet, so it’s a privilege to showcase the work of someone I actually know.

 The second reason this review is unlike any other is that it is actually a Romance novel.
-They say to a man with a hammer, everything looks like a nail so i guess as a business person, I always look out for business lessons and principles in materials I read.
-There are things to learn everywhere you just have to be open minded enough to find it in the most unlikely places.
+They say to a man with a hammer, everything looks like a nail so I guess as a business person, I always look out for business lessons and principles in materials I read.
+There are things to learn everywhere you just have to be open-minded enough to find them in the most unlikely places.

 While its tells a beautiful story of love, friendship, family and stepping up into life as an adult, Uyu Darling also had a bit to say about career, starting and running a business.
 I highly recommend the book for both romance and non-romance novel enthusiasts alike because it really is a very beautifully written book… and a first book at that.

-1. Starting a career, workplace relationships and being female: There are many organisations that frown on workplace relationships with fellow employees and clients around the world.
+1. Starting a career, workplace relationships, and being female: There are many organisations that frown on workplace relationships with fellow employees and clients around the world.
 E.g. Access bank, a Nigerian company also has a policy that prohibits married employees from working together in the bank at the same time.
-It is so strictly adheres to that if one person wants to get married to a colleague, one of them will have to resign.
-I once asked why the policy is in place and he guessed that maybe it is to reduce the risk of fraud or possibly collision to commit a crime between the two parties involved.
+This policy is so strictly adhered to that if one person wants to get married to a colleague, one of them will have to resign.
+I once asked why the policy is in place and he guessed that maybe it is to reduce the risk of fraud or possible collision to commit a crime between the two parties involved.

 Another point is the Female factor.
-I have often wondered why it seems easier for women to walk away from a job, business or career when faced with deep personal and emotional issues.
+I have often wondered why it seems easier for women to walk away from a job, business, or career when faced with deeply personal and emotional issues.
 E.g A relationship with a co-worker goes south, a male colleague breaks up with her and maybe starts seeing another colleague and the brokenhearted woman feels the need to resign.

 Reading the story of one of the characters in the Chance Awakening I couldn’t help but wonder what would happen if the roles were reversed and it was the man who had emotional/relationship issues that connected to the workplace.
 Maybe men just have a better handle on their emotions than women.
 Do you have an opinion about this point?
 Leave a comment below.